 Antique Buffet Makeover

 This buffet was a Craigslist score for $50 and it was in perfect shape except it smelled like an ashtray.
 If you’ve ever tried to get smoke smells out, you know how difficult it can be.
-I used a few of my tried and true methods and it was good as new.
+I used a few of my tried and true methods (see how to get smells out of furniture) and it was good as new.

 Before: